Highlight on: RJOY and Oakland Unified School District

 What setbacks have RJOY or School Coordinators experienced after instituting RJ at a school site?

-The intellectual buy-in of school site administrators is tested when violence or drugs happen at a school and people revert to punitive retributive justice models.
+The intellectual buy-in of school site administrators is tested when violence or drug incidents occur at a school and, out of habit, leadership might revert to punitive retributive justice models.
 Using RJ requires a transformation in thoughts about school discipline and a lot of mindfulness to make change.
-It’s not enough to attend training and return to your school; it’s about what you do with the things that you’ve learned.
+It’s not enough to attend training and return to your school; it’s about what you do with the things that you’ve learned and how you respond in the moment in often very challenging situations where the pressure is on to take strong action.

 What other positive outcomes other than suspension and expulsion reductions occur as a result of RJ programs?